Andreea Bălan: Solo career (2002–2007)

-On 23 June 2002, Bălan released her second solo album Te joci cu mine, which was released under the Cat Music label and distributed by Media Services.
+On 23 June 2002, Bălan released her second solo album, Te joci cu mine, which was released under the Cat Music label and distributed by Media Services.
 The album contains the song "Te joci cu mine", originally composed for Andrè.
 The song was promoted and ranked lowest of the Romanian Top 100.
 No other singles were promoted on the album.
-Between June and September of the same year, over 30,000 copies of "You Play With Me" were distributed.
+Between June and September of the same year, over 30,000 copies of the album were distributed.

 The success of the album was followed by the release of another album, Liberă din nou, in September.
 Between 22 December 2002 and 22 January 2003, she gave a tour of 14 concerts in the United States.
 The album included the singles "Liberă din nou" and "Plâng de dor".
-On 1 March 2003, the video for the single "Plâng de dor", that would later be available as a maxi single, was filmed.
-In the following summer, the song "Nopți de vară" was released in the remake album Liberă din nou.
-It enjoyed great success on radio, received first place in the "Best Songs" category of Mamaia's Festival as voted by viewers.
+On 1 March 2003, the video for the single "Plâng de dor", which would later be available as a maxi single, was filmed.
+In the following summer, the song "Nopți de vară" was released in the remake of the album Liberă din nou.
+It enjoyed great success on radio, receiving first place in the "Best Songs" category of Mamaia's Festival, as voted by viewers.
 During the same period, Bălan began a collaboration with the band News, a group of 12 instrumentalists, starting a national tour.
 The collaboration was shortly halted due to financial problems.

 Bălan released the album Așa sunt eu in 2004, containing lyrics of a more mature pop rock influence.
 The album promoted five singles, with three tracks placing on the Romanian Top 100.
 The singles were released in five separate parts.
-"Aparențe" and "Oops, eroare" were each released in 2004, and "Evadez", "Invidia" and "O străină" were each released in 2005.
+"Aparențe" and "Oops, eroare" were each released in 2004, while "Evadez", "Invidia" and "O străină" were each released in 2005.
 This made Bălan one of the few Romanian artists to promote five singles from a single album.
 The songs on the album were inspired by her life, each covering themes such as fame, life in front of the camera, and failure of love.
 In 2005, Bălan received an award for the best website at the MTV Romania Music Awards.
-The website presented a picture of the musician, characterized by black clothes, makeup, and a rebellious attitude, that contrasted with the image she promoted previously.
+The website presented a picture of the musician, characterized by black clothes, makeup, and a rebellious attitude, contrasting with the image that she promoted previously.

 Bălan produced two more singles with the album Andreea B. The first single was "Nu știu să fiu numai pentru tine" (feat.
 Keo), which was nominated for the award "Best Hit - Featuring" on the Romanian Top Hits.
 The second single, "Prinde-mă, aprinde-mă!", was designated the "gay song of the year" at the Gala Gay Awards 2007.
 "Prinde-mă, aprinde-mă!" is the most watched video of the artist on YouTube, with over 2.8 million views.